 Bruce Alan Kehr, M.D. is the Founder and President of Potomac Psychiatry.
 He is an accomplished author whose works have been read by over 600,000 people in 191 countries.
 Dr. Kehr is passionate about helping patients with anxiety, depression, obsessive compulsive disorder, life adjustment issues, and bipolar disorder.
 He treats adolescents, adults, and the elderly in psychotherapy, and with medication management when needed.
 Many of his clients are attorneys, physicians, and business leaders.
 Through his collective expertise and experience in business and psychiatry, he specializes in helping top business executives lead more balanced, symptom-free lives.
-He is also the author of Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love, to be published February 14, 2018, by Greenleaf Book Group; and the mini-book Ease Emotional Pain: 9 Steps to Build Yourself a Healthier Brain.
+He is also the author of Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love, globally published by Greenleaf Book Group; and the mini-book Ease Emotional Pain: 9 Steps to Build Yourself a Healthier Brain.
 Read more about Becoming Whole at https://drbrucekehr.com/endorsements/

 Dr. Kehr has been voted one of the area’s “Top Doctors” by Washingtonian Magazine from 2012 to 2017, after polling more than 12,000 randomly selected physicians in the DC area, and asking them where they would send their patients and family members for treatment.
 Dr. Kehr also serves on the Board of the Institute on Aging of the University of Pennsylvania, where he served as Chairman from 2006 to 2009; and was selected as one of the “100 Most Inspiring and Influential Leaders in the Life Sciences Industry,” by the readers and editors of PharmaVOICE in 2007.

 Dr. Kehr received training in psychotherapy at the Boston Psychoanalytic Institute, where he also completed his training psychoanalysis; and has continued his psychoanalytic training in the Washington, D.C. area.
 A forensic consultant in neuropsychiatry and traumatic brain injury, Dr. Kehr is also the inventor of sixteen issued patents in the United States, Europe, Japan, and Canada, in the field of medication adherence software, hardware and communications technologies.